axe MCP Server

 What It Does

-1. API Key Validation - Validates the user's API key to ensure authorized access
+1. Authentication - Validates the user's credentials—either an API key or an OAuth 2.0 access token (see Set Up Authentication)—to ensure authorized access

 2. AI Credit Usage - Each remediate call consumes AI credits from your organization's allocation, enabling the use of advanced AI models trained on Deque's extensive accessibility expertise